-This plugin is also part of the Silo library.
+This filter is also built-in to the Silo library.
 In particular, the ZFP library itself is also embedded in Silo but is protected from appearing in Silo's global namespace through a struct of function pointers (see Namespaces in C).
 If you happen to examine the source code for H5Z-ZFP, you will see some logic there that is specific to using this plugin within Silo and dealing with ZFP as an embedded library using this struct of function pointers wrapper.
 Just ignore this.